everknow/decent-requirements/README.md

 **SHOULD** implement defi solutions for:
 - loans, backed by creative assets ("creative collateral") to enable additional sales.
 - speculation over a creative asset.
 - indexes of creative assets.
--  and a risk management solution to provision for mitigations.
+- _implement a risk management solution to provision for mitigations.

+Partners
 **COULD**
 - support preferential trading with Edgeware and any chain within the partners sphere of influence.
 - trade its tokens on third party exchanges.